vaimo/composer-patches/README.md

 }
 ```

+* Paths to patches are relative to the owner of the composer.json that introduces a certain file path.
+* Paths within patch files are relative to targeted package's root (might differ based on path-strip level).

 If your patches are declared in some sub-folder, it's possible to define a base-folder that would be added
 in front of all file-path based patch definitions.